xavierraffin/xavierraffin.github.io/_posts/2016-12-17-Custom-webmap-from-multiple-images.md

 </div>

-## Finalyse layer style: apply final color, merge with other layers
+## Finalize layer style: apply final color, merge with other layers

 After merging with a country layer, this is the preview in OpenLayers :